DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-intro.rst

 Sounds
 ======

 You can use ``FON(n)`` and ``FOFF(n)`` to switch loco functions… eg sound horn.

 Sensors
 ========

 - DCC++EX allows for sensors that are **Active Low or Active High**.
 This is particularly important for IR sensors that have been converted to detect by broken beam, rather than reflection.
 By making the sensor number negative, the sensor state is inverted. e.g. ``AT(-5)``.

 - Magnetic/Hall effect sensors work for some layouts, but beware of how you detect the back end of a train approaching the buffers in a siding, or knowing when the last car has cleared a crossing.

--  Handling sensors in the automation is made easy because EX-RAIL throws away the concept of interrupts (“oh… sensor 5 has been detected… which loco was that and whatever do I do now?”) and instead has the route scripts work on the basis of “do nothing, maintain speed until sensor 5 triggers, and then carry on in the script”.
+- Handling sensors in the automation is made easy because EX-RAIL throws away the concept of interrupts (“oh… sensor 5 has been detected… which loco was that and whatever do I do now?”) and instead has the sequences work on the basis of “do nothing, maintain speed until sensor 5 triggers, and then carry on in the script”.

 - Sensor numbers are direct references to VPINs (virtual pin numbers) in the Hardware Abstraction Layer.
 For a Mega onboard GPIO pin, this is the same as the digital pin number.
 Other pin ranges refer to I/O expanders etc.

 - Sensors with ID's 0 to 255 may be LATCHED/UNLATCHED in your script.
 If a sensor is latched on by the script, it can only be set off by the script… so ``AT(5) LATCH(5)`` for example effectively latches the sensor 5 on when detected once.

-- Sensor polling by JMRI is independent of this, and may continue if <S> commands are used.
+- Sensor polling by JMRI is independent of this, and may continue if ``<S>`` commands are used.

 Outputs